apache/gravitino/docs/manage-metadata-using-gravitino.md

 // ...
 ```

-There are two ways to drop a table: `dropTable` and `purgeTable`, the difference between them is that `purgeTable` will remove real data of the table, while `dropTable` only removes the metadata of the table.

 </TabItem>
 </Tabs>

+There are two ways to drop a table: `dropTable` and `purgeTable`, the difference between them is that `purgeTable` will remove data of the table, while `dropTable` only removes the metadata of the table.
+Some engine such as
+Apache Hive support both, `dropTable` will only remove the metadata of a table and the data in HDFS can be reused later through the format of external table.

 ### List all tables under a schema